 We start full of good intentions.
 We pick an activity off our never-ending list of tasks and we get going.
-Soon enough, one thing leads to another and we’re no farther than we were 3 hours ago.
+Soon enough, one thing leads to another and we’re no farther than we were 3 hours ago (or a week ago).

 The search for increased focus and productivity